njzjz/njzjz.github.io/README.md

 ## Merged
 * Merged from njzjz/Internship-Daily, which records my internship diary during intership at Shanghai Qiaokun Chemical Technology Co., LTD. from Sept 2018 to Oct 2018.
+* Merged from njzjz/ProxyShare, which shares my proxy with others, helping them using Google Scholar and so on.